jeffboichuk/ice-marketing/midpoint-review-and-margaritaville-project-working-session.md

 ## Objective {-}

-- To work on developing action plans for IIP 3 of the M'ville project that are seamless and concrete.
+- To work on developing action plans for IIP 3 of the Margaritaville project that are seamless and concrete

 ## Readings {-}

-- ICE Interdisciplinary Project ("IIP") Overview
+- [Interdisciplinary Project Project Description][]

-## Discussion Questions {-}
+## Discussion Question {-}

-How should M'ville implement your recommendation, and how did you arrive at these implementation choices?
+How should Margaritaville implement your recommendation, and how did you arrive at these implementation choices?
 IIP 3 asks you to form a well-reasoned answer to this question that spans the four elements of the marketing mix.

 Rather than have separate paragraphs or sections for each of the four Ps, the action plan you advance in your IIP 3 Client Report should be *seamless*.
-As is true for inter-disciplinary curriculum in business schools 😉, the best action plans are integrated.
+As is true for inter-disciplinary curriculum in business schools, the best action plans are integrated.
 What does this mean practically?
 You should think of the marketing mix as a framework you can use to create a comprehensive action plan.
 However, it would be a mistake to let the framework silo your thinking or the